Lankadinee/CoLSE/README.md

 ### Download Required Data

-Run the following command to download all necessary datasets and resources:
+Run the following command to download essential datasets and resources:
 ```bash
 just download
 ```

+Please use the following link Tto download all the datasets used to condcut the experiments: [data-drive](https://mega.nz/folder/dGEF3KaR#9uGAu2EhfKHZJphr1BANUA)

 ### Install Dependencies